MateuszGajo/Sharky.net/README.md

-App in the purpose of stay in touch with friends
+Stay in touch with friends